davatorium/rofi/index.md

 Using Rofi is a lot like dmenu, but extended for an improved work flow.
 You can:

 * Type to filter windows.
-* Tokonized filter.
+* Tokenized filter.
 Type any word in any order to filter.
 * Arrows or ctrl-hjkl to highlight selections.
 * Return to select.
 * Tab completion.